-This bill amends the Code of West Virginia by introducing a new section, 9-5-34, which establishes expedited enrollment timelines for Medicaid providers and a uniform credentialing requirement for managed care organizations.
+The bill amends the Code of West Virginia by introducing a new section, 9-5-34, which establishes expedited enrollment timelines for Medicaid providers and a uniform credentialing requirement for managed care organizations.
 By July 1, 2026, the Department of Human Services or its agent is required to complete enrollment determinations for Medicaid providers within five business days of receiving a completed application.
-The bill mandates that the enrollment process be conducted electronically, allowing multiple users to access the system, and requires that applicants be notified of any incomplete documentation within two business days.
-Additionally, Medicaid managed care organizations must complete provider credentialing within 60 calendar days of receiving a complete application, with provisions for a one-time extension and penalties for failure to meet these timelines.
+Additionally, Medicaid managed care organizations must complete provider credentialing within 60 calendar days of receiving a clean application, with provisions for a one-time extension.
+The bill also mandates that all enrollment and credentialing applications be submitted electronically, enhancing efficiency in the process.

 Committee Substitute: 9-5-34, 16-1A-1, 16-1A-2, 16-1A-3, 16-1A-4, 16-1A-5, 16-1A-6, 16-1A-7, 16-1A-8, 16-1A-9, 16-1A-10